inaimathi/langnostic/resources/posts/house-keeping.md

 ...
 ```

 This is going to be one of those internal implementation details that I'm probably going to want to optimize away later, because between creating an intermediate string where one probably isn't necessary and that runtime type dispatch, I get the feeling we're losing some performance here.
-I'm waiting on one or two more revisions to submit this thing to `quicklisp`, then start running it through a profile on a regular basis.
-That seems like a decent next step.
+Note to self, I suppose.

 ### Path variables